Pamscofield/xiaoqingpan/content/post/2025-05-21-Denisovan/index.md

 Archaeology is interesting, human archaeology is extremly interesting.

-I guess the story begins in 2008 that archaeologist from Novosibirsk institute (Michael Shunkov, et al) dug up a fossile of human finger bone in a **Denisova Cave** in the Altai Mountains (阿尔泰山) in southern Siberia and just simply assumed that it might be of of Neanderthals (*Homo neanderthalensis*) who left it between 30,000 and 48,000 years ago[^1].
+I guess the story begins in 2008 that archaeologist from Novosibirsk institute (Michael Shunkov, et al) dug up a fossile of human finger bone in a **Denisova Cave** in the Altai Mountains (阿尔泰山) in southern Siberia and just simply assumed that it might be of of Neanderthals (*Homo neanderthalensis*) who left it between 30,000 and 48,000 years ago [^1].

-Later, a team from **Max Planck Institute for Evolutionary Anthropology** in Leipzig (Johannes Krause, et al) got the fossile and sequenced the mtDNA and found out it didn't match to Neanderthals[^1].
+Later, a team from **Max Planck Institute for Evolutionary Anthropology** in Leipzig (Johannes Krause, et al) got the fossile and sequenced the mtDNA and found out it didn't match to Neanderthals [^2].
 They named it **Denisovan** in the end since it was found in a denisova cave.

 It's the fourth Homo species found, followed after *Homo sapiens* (modern humans), *Homo neanderthalensis* (Neanderthals), *Homo floresiensis*, which was found in Indonesia in 2003.